 In an article named “How to Make 64 Pieces of Content in a Day” Gary Vee provides a 270-page deck, outlining some of the hacks he uses to produce more content.
 I would recommend everyone to take 5-10 minutes out of their day to read it.
 Gary Vee recommends such simple hacks like screen-shooting your (or even other people’s tweets) and turning them into an Instagram post and/or downloading TikTok clips and posting them to Instagram stories.

-No matter the social media channel, one thing that is important to remember is that growth and engagement takes time (and of course consistency).
+No matter the social media channel, one thing that is important to remember is that growth and engagement by promoting your podcast takes time (and of course consistency).

 Recorded in Studio C at Channel 511, in the Brewery District, downtown Columbus, OH.